Adolis García Player Props: Rangers vs. Pirates

-Adolis Garcia -- with a slugging percentage of .758 in his past 10 games, including five home runs -- will be in action for the Texas Rangers versus the Pittsburgh Pirates, with Rich Hill on the hill, on May 23 at 6:35 PM ET.
+On Wednesday, Adolis Garcia (.778 slugging percentage in past 10 games, including five home runs) and the Texas Rangers face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Pirates.
+In his last game, he collected two extra-base hits (2-for-4 with two doubles) against the Pirates.

 Adolis García Game Info & Props vs. the Pirates